ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 ## A work for the community

-The audiences that receive the work developed in the office are multiple.
+The work developed by this office serves a many different audiences.

 {{< figure src = "sinta.png" class = "pull-left" width = "380" alt = "SINTA system home page with access to its open datasets." >}}